Roster talk continues, Atkinson returns and Flyers drop preseason game in OT

 "That's my job, is to come in here and do my best to try to win a spot on the team," Brink said.
 "Ultimately it's not my decision, but just come out here and try to do my best."

 Right now, it's tough to deny Brink's preseason work.
-He's a prospect the Flyers are high on and he has put up three points (two goals, one assist) and a shootout marker in three games.
+He's a prospect the Flyers are high on and he has put up three points (one goal, two assists) and a shootout marker in three games.
 He's a player you can trust on the third line.

 "He's fighting for a spot, without a doubt," Thompson said.
 "He's answering some tough questions right now.
 He's going to make our decision hard, which is what you want."